mwgaillardetz/acsw-exam-prep/README.md

 1. Click **"Study Guide"** from the welcome screen
 2. Browse all 4 certification domains with detailed explanations
 3. Click on any domain to view comprehensive study materials
+4. Toggle between **Standard Mode** and **Review Questions Mode** to access practice questions with detailed answer explanations
-4. Use **"Practice Questions for This Domain"** to test specific knowledge areas
+5. Use **"Practice Questions for This Domain"** to test specific knowledge areas
-5. Navigate back to study guide or home easily
+6. Navigate back to study guide or home easily

 ### Practice Exam Modes